Deadliest Catch: Narration

 The show has no on-camera host.
 A narrator provides commentary connecting the storylines as the show shifts from one boat to another.
 Discovery Channel voice artist Mike Rowe narrates the action for North American airings.
 In the United Kingdom, voice artist Bill Petrie serves as narrator.
 The show transitions between boats using a mock-up radar screen that shows the positions of the ships relative to one another and the two ends of the fishing grounds, St. Paul Island to the north and Dutch Harbor to the south.

 Rowe was originally supposed to be the on-camera host, and he appeared in taped footage as himself during the first season of shooting.
 As filming of the first season was nearing completion, Discovery greenlit production on another Rowe project, Dirty Jobs, under the condition that Rowe chose only one show on which to appear on camera.
 Most of the footage Rowe shot during the first season became part of the first season's "Behind the Scenes" episode.
 After the third season of Deadliest Catch, Rowe began hosting a post-season behind-the-scenes miniseries entitled After the Catch, which is a roundtable discussion featuring the captains relating their experiences filming the previous season's episodes.

 Changes required for parental guidance ratings

 Because Deadliest Catch is essentially a filmed record of everyday life in a stressful working environment, the producers have to censor gestures and language deemed inappropriate for television audiences.
 For example, under the U.S. Television rating system, Deadliest Catch is rated TV-14 with inappropriate language ("L") as a highlighted concern.
 For visual disguise of such items as finger gestures, bloody injuries, or non-featured crew member anonymity, the producers use the traditional pixelization or blurring.
-However, due to the volume of profanities used in the course of crew member conversation, the producers occasionally employ alternate methods of censoring profanities, such as using sound effects in place of the traditional "bleep".
+However, due to the volume of profanities used in the course of crew member conversation, the producers occasionally employ alternative methods of censoring profanities, such as using sound effects in place of the traditional "bleep".